coderefinery/TTT4HPC_template/content/index.rst

    the planning HackMD (not linked here, check on CodeRefinery chat) for the current planning.

-.. admonition:: Course instance in early 2023
+.. admonition:: Course instance in April 2024

    You can follow the dates this course is given on the `course page
    <https://scicomp.aalto.fi/training/scip/workflows-2023/>`__.